 Illustration of a weight lifter doing shoulder exercises to build bigger front, side, and rear delts.

-Your deltoids are made up of three different heads—the front delts, side delts, and rear delts.
+Your shoulders are made up of three different heads—the front delts, side delts, and rear delts.
 Each head moves your shoulders in a different direction, so each needs a different type of exercise.
 You need a mix of pressing exercises, lateral raises, and pulling exercises.

 In this guide, we’ll go over the best deltoid exercises for each head and then combine them together into a balanced shoulder workout.